HK students boycott classes as China warns ‘end is coming’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HONG KONG: Thousands of black-clad students rallied in central Hong Kong on Monday at the start of a two-week university boycott, piling pressure on the city’s leaders to resolve months of increasingly violent anti-government protests that show no sign of easing.
+HONG KONG: Thousands of black-clad students rallied in central Hong Kong Monday at the start of a two-week university boycott, piling pressure on the city´s leaders to resolve months of increasingly violent anti-government protests that show no sign of easing.

-Chinese foreign ministry spokesman Geng Shuang said on Monday the protests had "gone beyond the scope of freedom of assembly and demonstration".
-"They have evolved into extreme acts of violence, seriously challenging the legal system and social order of Hong Kong," he told a press conference.
+Chinese foreign ministry spokesman Geng Shuang said Monday the protests had “gone beyond the scope of freedom of assembly and demonstration”.“They have evolved into extreme acts of violence, seriously challenging the legal system and social order of Hong Kong,” he told a press conference.

 Hong Kong enjoys freedoms unseen on the Chinese mainland under the “one country, two systems” banner inherited following the handover from Britain in 1997, but locals fear those rights are being eroded.